 - Add the milk, sugar and yeast to a small bowl.
 Let the yeast mixture rest for 10 minutes or until bubbles start forming.

 - Add the eggs and butter to the yeast mixture and stir together.
 Pour the liquid mixture into the flour.
 Mix using the dough hook attachment for 5 minutes.
 Add in the raisins and continue mixing the dough for another minute.
-The dough will be done once it stops sticking to the sides of the bowl.
+The dough is done once it stops sticking to the sides of the bowl.
 Add more flour if necessary.

 - Preheat the oven to 375°F. Bake the buns for 20 to 25 minutes or until they are golden brown.